jimbro1000/tdd-training-katas/katas/FizzBuzz/README.md

 The final step of the cycle is refactoring.
 There isn't an awful lot to do, just the matter of moving the output string to a constant (if it isn't already).

+### A Better Way ###

+If we work on a blind assumption that the requirements are final and cannot be broken down the end result can be hard to test as shown in the previous example.
+This is largely unavoidable for black box testing but TDD is about white box testing.
+The alternative is to review the requirements and spend some time designing the structure of the implementation and what the internal components need to be.

+### A Better Fizzbuzz ###

+Putting the requirements together and examining what the solution needs to do shows a need to test numeric input and convert multiples of 3, 5 and 15 into "fizz", "buzz" and "fizzbuzz".
+This functionality forms the core of the requirements and forms a strong candidate for an internal function.
+The remainder of the requirement is to compile the numbers 1 to 100 in a string of comma-separated values, with the translation applied to each number.

+Looking at the two parts we have a need for a function that accepts a number and returns a string.
+The check for 3, 5 or 15 multiples is applied and results in a translation of the numeric input to fizz, buzz or fizzbuzz.
+Any other numbers are turned into the direct string equivalent (i.e. 2 becomes "2").

+The other part of the requirements can be broken down into a slightly different view.
+The solution will return a list of 100 elements of either numbers or the words "Fizz", "Buzz" or "Fizzbuzz".
+Numbers will always be in ascending order.
+Numbers that are multiples of 3, 5 or 15 will be removed and substituted.

+Expressing these as clear requirements:

+  1. The solution will return a string
+  2. The returned value will be a comma-separated list of 100 values
+  3. The values will be either numeric or the values "Fizz", "Buzz" and "Fizzbuzz"
+  4. The numeric values will be in consecutive, ascending order
+  5. The numeric values will start at 1
+  6. Any value that would be a multiple of 3 or 5 the numeric value is instead a word
+  7. Multiples of 15 are replaced with "Fizzbuzz"
+  8. Multiples of 5 are replaced with "Buzz"
+  9. Multiples of 3 are replaced with "Fizz"
+  10. The solution will contain a function "transform"
+  11. Transform will accept a numeric value
+  12. Transform will return a string
+  13. When transform receives a multiple of 15 the result is "Fizzbuzz"
+  14. When transform receives a multiple of 5 but not 3 the result is "Buzz"
+  15. When transform receives a multiple of 3 but not 5 the result is "Fizz"
+  16. All other inputs to transform result in the direct string equivalent of the numeric input

+Even now the temptation is to jump in and start building tests starting with #1 but the better option is to look at building the transform function first.
+Taking this approach allows for a clearer way of constructing the tests and code.
+The end result (in code) is very similar and applying any black box tests to the implementation will (or should) show that the externally visible behaviour remains the same.